bhuan007/image-pool/README.md

 INSTRUCTIONS:

 1. Download or clone the repo.
 NOTE: Do not place the main program folder inside a folder with a high level of permissions such as Program Files.
 The script will not be able to create a folder to store the images.
 We recommend placing the main program folder in C:\Users\YourName.
-Also make sure that your firewall does not delete the program.
-You could also technically delete all files except for imagePool.exe, I just included the code for anyone intersted in seeing how the program works.
+Also make sure that your firewall does not delete the program. **You could also technically delete all files except for imagePool.exe**, I just included the code for anyone intersted in seeing how the program works.

 **2. This program will need the Google Chrome Browser AND Chrome Webdriver to work properly.
 Download Google Chrome Browser here: https://www.google.com/chrome/**